Knowledge Hub

 What evidence do you need to bring a passing off claim?

-Time limitations to bringing a claim
+Are there time limitations to bringing a passing off claim?

 Can you make a passing off claim if the person or business is based in a different jurisdiction?